OpenF2/F2/src/index.md

 % F2: The Open Financial Framework

-<p class="lead">F2 is a web integration framework designed specifically for the financial markets.
-Its primary use is for integrating multi-party web applications into a single seamless desktop or mobile experience.
+<p class="lead">F2, an open web integration framework, defines how to develop custom solutions that combine the best tools and content from multiple providers into one, privately-labeled, seamlessy integrated front-end.
+The essential components defined by the F2 specification are the Container, Apps, Context and the F2 Store—all supported under the hood by F2.js, a JavaScript SDK which provides an extensible foundation supporting all F2-based web applications.
 It was created and is maintained by [Markit](http://www.markit.com).
-Visit [OpenF2.com](http://www.openf2.com) for more information or continue reading.</p>
+Visit [OpenF2.com](http://www.openf2.com) for more information.</p>

 ## Get Started